On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Background on Coding and CS

 Likewise, in CS systems, there are two standard measures of reconstruction: \emph{uniform} reconstruction and \emph{randomized} (or \emph{non-uniform}) reconstruction.
-A CS system achieves randomized reconstruction if \emph{most} randomly chosen measurement matrices recover \emph{most} of the signals in the signal set.
+A CS system achieves randomized reconstruction for signal set (e.g., $p$-sparse signals) if \emph{most} randomly chosen measurement matrices recover \emph{most} of the signals in the signal set.
 While a CS system achieves uniform reconstruction if a measurement matrix and the decoder recover \emph{all} the signals in the signal set with certainty.
 Another criterion, which is between uniform reconstruction and randomized reconstruction, is what we call \emph{uniform-in-probability} reconstruction.
 A CS system achieves uniform-in-probability reconstruction if, for any signal in the signal set, \emph{most} randomly chosen measurement matrices achieve successful decoding.

 Since DE and the concentration theorem lead to w.h.p. statements for MP decoding over all signals and graphs, it is natural to adopt a DE analysis to evaluate the performance of randomized reconstruction CS systems based on LDPC codes.
-For uniform reconstruction, a stopping set analysis of the MP decoder is the natural choice.
+For uniform reconstruction, a stopping-set analysis of the MP decoder is the natural choice.
 While this works for the BEC, the possibility of FV prevents this type of strong statement for verification decoding.
 If the non-zero entries of $\Phi$ are chosen randomly from a continuous distribution, however, then the probability of FV is zero for all signals.
-Therefore, one can use stopping set analysis to analyze MP decoding of LDPC code ensembles and show that the LDPC codes with MP decoding achieves uniform-in-probability reconstruction in the CS system.
+Therefore, one can use stopping-set analysis to analyze MP decoding of LDPC code ensembles and show that the LDPC codes with MP decoding achieves uniform-in-probability reconstruction for the CS system.
 The reader is cautioned that these results are somewhat brittle, however, because they rely on exact calculation and measurement of real numbers.